 A loan officer helps people borrow money from a bank or credit union to buy houses, invest in their businesses, or achieve other goals.
-Learn about loan officer skills, salary, qualifications and what it takes to become one.
+Explore loan officer skills, salary, qualifications, and what it takes to become one.

 Loans can be pivotal for families wanting to buy their first homes, students trying to attend college, or small business owners hoping to expand their businesses.
 A loan officer acts as a mediator between those people and the financial institution that can provide them the means to achieve their goals.